schale01/arch-from-scratch/README.md

 ```

-Start the Linux Mint installer and select custom partitioning.
+Start the Linux Mint installer and select custom partitioning. <br>
-Select /dev/mapper/fwork_system as the root device (/)
+Select /dev/mapper/fwork_system as the root device (/)  <br>
 and /dev/nvme0n1p2 as the boot device (/boot).

-> Note: Make sure that the partitions are NOT marked for formatting.
+> Note: **Make sure that the partitions are NOT marked for formatting**.
 Ignore any warnings displayed by installer for formatting the partitions.

 > Note: If the installer prompts for unmounting partitions, allow it to unmount.
 This does not lock the LUKS device that we unlocked in previous step.

+> Note:
-> Note: The partition selected for mounting /boot will depend on the distribution you are installing.
+> The partition selected for mounting /boot will depend on the distribution you are installing.
 I had labelled the /dev/nvme0n1p2 partition as fwork_boot_mint so I will use the same one while installing Linux Mint.

 Select /dev/nvme0n1 for installing the GRUB bootloader.